Aztecs: Calendar

 Aztec religious life was organized around the calendars.
-As most Mesoamerican people, the Aztecs used two calendars simultaneously: a ritual calendar of 260 days called the tonalpohualli and a solar calendar of 365 days called the xiuhpohualli.
-Each day had a name and number in both calendars, and the combination of two dates were unique within a period of 52 years.
-The tonalpohualli was mostly used for divinatory purposes and it consisted of 20 day signs and number coefficients of 1–13 that cycled in a fixed order.
+Like most Mesoamerican people, the Aztecs used two calendars simultaneously: a ritual calendar of 260 days called the tonalpohualli and a solar calendar of 365 days called the xiuhpohualli.
+Each day had a name and number in both calendars, and the combination of two dates was unique within 52 years.
+The tonalpohualli was mostly used for divinatory purposes and it consisted of 20-day signs and number coefficients of 1–13 that cycled in a fixed order.
 The xiuhpohualli was made up of 18 "months" of 20 days, and with a remainder of five "void" days at the end of a cycle before the new xiuhpohualli cycle began.
 Each 20-day month was named after the specific ritual festival that began the month, many of which contained a relation to the agricultural cycle.
-Whether, and how, the Aztec calendar corrected for leap year is a matter of discussion among specialists.
-The monthly rituals involved the entire population as rituals were performed in each household, in the calpolli temples and in the main sacred precinct.
-Many festivals involved different forms of dancing, as well as the reenactment of mythical narratives by deity impersonators and the offering of sacrifice, in the form of food, animals and human victims.
+Whether, and how, the Aztec calendar was corrected for leap year is a matter of discussion among specialists.
+The monthly rituals involved the entire population as rituals were performed in each household, in the calpolli temples, and the main sacred precinct.
+Many festivals involved different forms of dancing, as well as the reenactment of mythical narratives by deity impersonators and the offering of sacrifice, in the form of food, animals, and human victims.

 Every 52 years, the two calendars reached their shared starting point and a new calendar cycle began.
 This calendar event was celebrated with a ritual known as Xiuhmolpilli or the New Fire Ceremony.
 In this ceremony, old pottery was broken in all homes and all fires in the Aztec realm were put out.
 Then a new fire was drilled over the breast of a sacrificial victim and runners brought the new fire to the different calpolli communities where fire was redistributed to each home.
-The night without fire was associated with the fear that star demons, tzitzimime, might descend and devour the earth – ending the fifth period of the sun.
+The night without fire was associated with the fear that star demons, tzitzimimeh, might descend and devour the earth – ending the fifth period of the sun.